 Traveling to PSB

 At the front of the railway station 'Gent Sint-Pieters' take bus 47 (platform 10, direction Oudenaarde), bus 49 (platform 10, direction Geraardsbergen), bus 70 (platform 6, direction Zwijnaarde), bus 71 (platform 6, direction Nazareth) or bus 72 (platform 6, direction Merelbeke).

 After about fifteen minutes, you will cross the bridge over the canal and the E40 motorway, and you have get off at one of the following two stops.

 - The first stop marked 'Bollebergen' (for all busses).
 The Technologiepark is on the other side of the large roundabout.
 Walk into the park, go straight on at the roundabout; the VIB-UGent research building (A5a) is the first building on the left.

 - The second stop marked ‘Technologiepark’ (for all busses except bus 47).
 The Technologiepark is straight in front of you on the other side of road.
 Walk into the park, go straight on until you reach a T-junction; the VIB-UGent research building (A5a) is located across on the right.

 Bus schedules can be found on the official website of 'de Lijn'.

-You can find accomodations for your stay in Gent here.
+You can find accommodations for your stay in Ghent here.